1. Is Verbier open for the 2020/21 season?

 15. How many people are allowed to stay in a chalet?

-At the moment, Swiss regulations are limiting ‘private gatherings’ to 10 people.
-Therefore, we are only able to accommodate bookings of this size but remain hopeful that the regulations will be revised in the new year.
+At the moment, Swiss regulations are limiting ‘private gatherings’ to 5 people or 1 household.
+We hold a hotel patente so larger groups can certainly be considered, please do discuss larger groups with us if you wish.
 Children of all ages are included and count towards this number, however staff working in the chalet do not.

 16. For British holidaymakers, the UK Foreign, Commonwealth & Development Office (FCDO) currently advises against all but essential travel to Switzerland.
 I still want to come on holiday to Verbier, so how can I get travel insurance?